donkirkby/vograbulary/README.md

 * Commit the `gh-pages` branch and check that the new version works on the web site.
 * Check if the `master` branch has anything to commit.
 It usually doesn't.
 * Open the Android manifest file, scroll down, and click on the Export Wizard link.
-* Compile the jar file using the Ant build script in the vograbulary-desktop project.
 * Go to the [Google Play page][google], and upload the new version.
 Also check that the description is up to date, particularly the list of word challenges.
-* Go to the GitHub releases page, create a new release using a tag like `v0.x.0-alpha`.
-Attach the apk and the jar files.
+* Go to the GitHub [releases page][releases], create a new release using a tag like `v0.x.0-alpha`.
+Attach the apk file.

 License
 =======